-Iroquois Valley Farmland REIT, PBC, a Delaware public benefit corporation ("Iroquois Valley REIT"), is an organic farmland finance company (together with its subsidiaries, "Iroquois Valley," "us," or "we").
+Iroquois Valley Farmland REIT, PBC, a Delaware public benefit corporation ("Iroquois Valley REIT"), is an organic farmland finance company (together with its subsidiaries, "Iroquois Valley," the "Company," "we," "our" or "us").
 We will select, value, and manage farmland investments across the Unites States.
 Farmland investments include the acquisition of farmland, mortgage financings secured by farmland, and extending operating lines of credit to farmers, all centered around organic farming.
 We are one of the first private companies in North America to offer investors direct exposure to a diversified portfolio of certified organic farmland.